UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Conclusion

 \section{Conclusion}

-We present a novel pretext task called random query patch detection to pre-train the transformers in DETR.
-With unsupervised pre-training, UP-DETR significantly outperforms DETR on object detection, one-shot detection and panoptic segmentation.
-We find that, even on the COCO with sufficient training data, UP-DETR still performs better than DETR.
+We present a novel pretext task called random query patch detection to unsupervisedly pre-train the transformer in DETR.
+With unsupervised pre-training, UP-DETR significantly outperforms DETR by a large margin with higher precision and much faster convergence on PASCAL VOC.
+For the challenging COCO dataset with sufficient training data, UP-DETR still surpasses DETR even with a long training schedule.
+It indicates that the pre-training transformer is indispensable for different scales of training data in object detection.
+Besides, UP-DETR also provides a unified perspective for one-shot detection.
+It significant boosts the performance on one-shot detection task.

-From the perspective of unsupervised pre-training models, pre-training CNN backbone and pre-training transformers are separated now.
+From the perspective of unsupervised pre-training models, the pre-training CNN backbone and the pre-training transformer are separated now.
 Recent studies of unsupervised pre-training mainly focus on feature discrimination with contrastive learning instead of specialized modules for spatial localization.
-However, for UP-DETR pre-training, the pretext task is mainly designed for patch localization by positional encodings and learn-able object queries.
-We hope that an advanced method can integrate CNN and transformers pre-training into a unified end-to-end framework and apply our pre-training tasks to more detection related frameworks.
+But in UP-DETR pre-training, the pretext task is mainly designed for patch localization by positional encodings and learnable object queries.
+We hope an advanced method can integrate the CNN and transformer pre-training into a unified end-to-end framework and apply UP-DETR to more downstream tasks (\eg few-shot object detection and object tracking).